The Shibusawa Eiichi Memorial Museum in Fukaya

 Former Honjō Commercial Bank Brick Warehouse

-This brick warehouse was built in 1896 and used for the storage of cocoons and silk, supporting Honjō's silk industry and economy.
+Built in 1896, this brick warehouse supported Honjō's silk industry with the storage of cocoons and silk.
 It is a nationally registered tangible cultural property.

 This site uses cookies to improve the user experience.
 If you continue to browse, you consent to the use of cookies on this site.
 Accept